VS800624/devTinder_frontend/README.md

  - Logout feature
  - Get the feed and add the feed in the store
  - build the user card on feed
+ - Edit profile feature
+ - Show Toast Message on save of profile
+ - See my all connections

  Body